Guide To Understanding Layaway Plans

 Like any financial approach or product, there are both benefits and drawbacks to layaway plans.

-• The consumer doesn’t have to go into debt to make a purchase they would otherwise not be able to afford.
+• You don’t have to go into debt to make a purchase you would otherwise not be able to afford.
+Using layaway can help you avoid charging an item on your credit card, which typically incurs high interest rates.

-• Layaway plans don’t require a credit check — which also means that the consumer’s credit won’t be affected if they can’t pay the plan on time or in full.
+• Layaway plans don’t require a credit check — which also means that your credit won’t be affected if you can’t pay the plan on time or in full.

 • Fees associated with layaway plans are generally low and often don’t include interest.

-• Although they’re generally low, layaway plans do come with associated fees, such as service, restocking, and cancellation fees — and some of these may be non-refundable.
+• Although they’re generally low, layaway plans often do come with associated fees, such as service, restocking, and cancellation fees.
+These are typically flat fees, however, which could make them proportionately high if you’re purchasing a relatively inexpensive item.

-• If the customer makes late payments or fails to pay in full, they might forfeit some or all of the money they’ve already put toward the purchase (though this varies by vendor, so check with the individual retailer you’re considering for full details).
+• If you make late payments or fail to pay in full, you might forfeit some or all of the money you’ve already put toward the purchase (though this varies by vendor, so check with the individual retailer you’re considering for full details).

 • Repayment terms can be inflexible and it’s up to the vendor to set the repayment schedule.